Stick to the legal argument, questioning the science behind the vaccines is dangerous – Awandare

 He believes that this action is deteriorating the vaccine hesitancy situation in the country hence, must stop.

-Prof Awandare said on the Key Points on TV3/3FM Saturday, December 18 with host Dzifa Bampoh that credible data across the world show that the vaccines save lives, reduce disease severity, reduce hospitalization and also reduce even the percentage of symptomatic infections and in some cases also reduce deaths.
+Prof Awandare said on the Key Points on TV3/3FM Saturday December 18 with host Dzifa Bampoh that credible data across the world show that the vaccines save lives, reduce disease severity, reduces hospitalization and also reduce even the percentage of the symptomatic infections and in some cases also reduce deaths.

 “Let us make the legal case.
-But to then move ahead and start to question the science around the vaccines and ask questions about whether the vaccines actually work and whether it is even necessary, I think that is very dangerous because I thought we had moved past this".
+But to then move ahead and start to question the science around the vaccines and ask questions about whether the vaccines actually works and whether it is even necessary , I think that is very dageroues because .
+I though we hade moved passed this.

 “So there is clearly a positive impact from these vaccines.
-If you are going to make an argument about the legalities of it let's keep it but lest not try to worsen our already bad vaccine hesitancy by raising questions about the vaccines.”
+If you are going to make an argument about the legalities of it lets keep it but lest not try to worsen our already bad vaccine hesitancy by raising questions a out the vaccines,”

 Following the mandatory vaccination in Ghana, some persons have questioned the government’s decision to force people to accept the vaccine especially when they believe that there was no law backing the government’s directive.